bigcommerce/dev-docs/docs/stencil-docs/reference-docs/global-objects-and-properties.md

 **Usage Example:**

-The code example below displays the global `{{products.featured}}` object on the `cornerstone/templates/pages/home.html` page template from [Stencil's base Cornerstone theme](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/home.html#L5) (Github).
+The code example below displays the global `{{products.featured}}` object on the `cornerstone/templates/pages/home.html` page template from [Stencil's base Cornerstone theme](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/home.html#L5) (GitHub).

 First, you must declare the object using Front Matter.
 To declare the object, the following front matter must be placed at the top of the template HTML page.
 This following declaration also limits the number of featured products to be displayed: